TomAnthony/mariokart64-guide/readme.md

 - Power sliding - you need to learn to power slide.
 You can get a mini-boost from these once you get good, and when you get really good you can strafe around objects with it.
 - Starting boost - learn when to accelerate at the start of the race to get a boost (just after the second light comes on).
 However, often there is no benefit to doing this on certain courses you may be better getting a strong weapon to start.
-- You can single or chains of bananas forward.
+- You can throw single, or chains of bananas (one by one), forward.
 It is hard to do but with practice this can be useful for slowing people down.
 - You can prevent spinning out if you hit a banana by tapping your brake (you need to have hit it straight on for this to work).
 You can actually do this without letting go of the accelerator too, but it doesn't seem to make much difference.
-You can also avoid spinning out by letting off the accelerator.
+You can also avoid spinning out by letting off the accelerator, but that causes a lot more slow down.
 - Firing a red in first place creates a 'circler' that will just go round and round the course until it hits something.
 This can be useful in first place as it will need to pass the other players on the next lap before it gets to you so you'll have a warning (if you've stayed in first) but they won't.
+You avoid circlers by staying off center line (when you can see the shell is coming - by looking at other people's screens).
 - You can hold both A & B to spin on the spot, which is useful for getting out of corners or manoeuvring around obstacles
 - You can hold down the trigger to drag objects behind you, these will still hurt other players that touch them, but will also act as defence for green and red shells coming from behind (as most do).
 A shell being dragged can still be fired, and a banana still thrown.
 Dragging objects also frees up your object box for collecting another item.
 - You can fire green shells backwards by pulling back on the control stick when you fire.
 - After you pick up a box, you can speed up 'locking in' the weapon by pulling the trigger.
 This works a few seconds after picking up a box.
+- You really need to get the hang of looking at the other players' screens to observe what is going on.

 # Driving Techniques

 - After being hit by anything triple tap the accelerator to go back to full speed instantly.
-- You can hop over bombs or bananas (but not bomb boxes) on the track if you get the timing right.
+- You can hop over bombs (easy-ish) or bananas (requires loads of luck), but not bomb boxes, on the track if you get the timing right.
 You shouldn't plan to do this usually as it is easy to mess up but can save you if you don't have time to move around it.
-- Learn to steal boxes from players who are just behind you.
-Learn their preferred boxes and routes and look where they are to anticipate which box they want and steal it just before so they get no weapon.
-Box denying is critical against good opponents to eek out an advantage.
 - If you are being shot at with a red as you're getting close to the finishing line on the last lap, make sure you orient your kart directly towards the line so if you get hit you might roll over the line.
 - If you see an obstacle, such as a box, on your path within a short distance it can be hard to avoid.
 You can use a hop to change direction more quickly to 'hop around' these obstacles.
 With practice this can be done quite late.
+- Learn to steal boxes from players who are just behind you.
+Learn their preferred boxes and routes and look where they are to anticipate which box they want and steal it just before so they get no weapon.
+Box denying is critical against good opponents to eek out an advantage.
 	- [**Advanced**] A nice way to steal boxes is using a power slide, where you are tilted (moving forward but facing at an angle) to suddenly boost sideways across the track taking the boxes before they can change course for another box.
-- [**_Expert_**] You can strafe left and right whilst power sliding to adjust your cornering for items on the course.
+- [**_Expert_**] You can strafe left and right whilst power sliding to adjust your cornering in to dodge traps, or collect boxes.

 # Weapon Use